Serves data files to or writes data files out from Greenplum Database segments.

 - Displays the version of this utility.

 If the gpfdist utility hangs with no read or write activity occurring, you can generate a core dump the next time a hang occurs to help debug the issue.
 Set the environment variable GPFDIST_WATCHDOG_TIMER to the number of seconds of no activity to wait before gpfdist is forced to exit.
-When the environment variable is set and gpfdist hangs, the utility aborts after the specified number of seconds, creates a core dump, and sends abort information to the log file.
+When the environment variable is set and gpfdist hangs, the utility is stopped after the specified number of seconds, creates a core dump, and sends relevant information to the log file.

 To serve files from a specified directory using port 8081 (and start gpfdist in the background):